10 Skills Every Warehouse Manager Needs to Succeed

 • Develop a network of reliable carriers and vendors and use their feedback to improve transportation logistics.

-10- Knowledge of Warehouse and Racking Regulations
+10- Superior Knowledge of Warehouse and Racking Regulations

 A warehouse manager must understand safety regulations and best practices to ensure a safe working environment for employees.
 Not complying with safety regulations and laws can result in hefty fines and legal penalties.